 Sometimes while working on a preset, you decide to save your changes to a different preset in order to save your work while still preserving the original preset state.
 To save current changes as a new preset:

-- 1. Press the HOME button repeatedly until you see the Menu screen, then touch Presets to display the Preset Management screen. - 2.
-Touch File to display the Preset File Menu. - 3.
-Touch Save As.
-Bitbox displays a touch screen keyboard you can use to enter a new name.
-Touch the enter button to save the changes and go back to the Main screen with the renamed preset loaded.
+- 1. Presets to display the Preset Management screen. - 2.
+Touch File to display the Preset File Menu. - 3. to the Pads screen with the renamed preset loaded.